brianchilds-22/MemoryGame-24/README.md

 Click on a beer can to score points, but don't click the same beer can twice, or you might spill!

-## Deployment

-To deploy your Beer Can Clicky Game, you can use various hosting services like Netlify, Vercel, or GitHub Pages.
-Make sure to build the app first by running: npm run build

-Then, follow the deployment instructions provided by your chosen hosting service.

 ## Built With